Less How it Looks, More How it Feels

 Grinding feels productive.
 It keeps us busy.
 It keeps us away from the emotions we don't want to face.
 And yes — it produces results.
 But results aren't grace.
 Physical success isn't peace.

-We are in a paradigm shift right now.
-We are moving from forcing to allowing.
-From planning to trusting.
-From hard to soft.
 And I know — that transition is not easy.
 Especially for women who were trained to be tough to survive in masculine spaces.

 But soft is not weak.
 Soft is where healing lives.